Do I need a mortgage broker? What they do, costs, and when to use one

 Do I need a mortgage broker?

-If you’re wondering whether you really need a mortgage broker, the short answer is: for most people, yes.
+If you’re wondering whether you really need a mortgage broker, here are some of the benefits.

 What is a mortgage broker?

-• In short: A mortgage broker (or adviser) compares mortgage deals from a range of lenders and helps you apply for the one that suits you best.
+• In short: A mortgage broker (or adviser) compares mortgage deals from a range of lenders and finds the best mortgage for you.

 A mortgage broker is a qualified professional who specialises in finding the most suitable mortgage for you.
 They can save you time by telling you which lenders are likely to accept you and how to improve your application, and can speed up the process by dealing with the paperwork.

-Using a mortgage adviser is different to going to your bank for a mortgage because you’ll have a much wider choice of lenders to choose from.
+Using a mortgage broker is different to going to your bank for a mortgage because you’ll have a wider choice of lenders to choose from.
 You won’t be restricted to just the deals your bank offers.

 But not all mortgage brokers are the same: Some mortgage brokers only recommend mortgages from a select ‘panel’ of lenders while others offer mortgages from a much wider range.
-For example, mortgage brokers L&C work with over 90 lenders.
+For example, mortgage brokers Mortgage Advice Bureau work with over 100 lenders.

 All mortgage brokers must be authorised and regulated by the Financial Conduct Authority (FCA) to offer mortgage advice.
 You can check whether a broker is authorised on the FCA Financial Services Register.